LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

 1. An ajax call is made to the customer-owned service, or learning management system.

-1. The customer-owned service makes a Launch API call and receives the lab URL from Lab on Demand.
+1. The customer-owned service makes a Launch API call and receives the lab URL from Skillable Studio.

 1. The ajax call returns to the browser and includes the lab URL.